8 Ways To Calm Anxiety While Pregnant

 • severe mid-back pain

-• edema or hands and face
+• edema of hands and face

 • severe headaches, blurry vision

-• rupture of membranes prior to 37 weeks
+• rupture of membranes before 37 weeks

 • regular uterine contractions

-• no fetal movement
+• No fetal movement

 So what are some common symptoms of prenatal anxiety?